premhagargi/Kollab2.0/README.md

         GOOGLE_API_KEY=your_google_ai_api_key # or GENAI_API_KEY

         # For Email Notifications (Nodemailer) - Fill these based on your email provider
+        # This is less critical for the freelancer pivot but kept for potential future use.
         EMAIL_HOST=
         EMAIL_PORT=
         EMAIL_USER=